Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics

 \subsection{Literature Review}

-Hereinafter, we survey the literature on the topics of model order reduction for dynamic systems, in general, and water systems, in particular, and water quality regulation and control while highlighting the gaps and drawbacks motivating this paper's contributions.
+~ Hereinafter, we survey the literature on the topics of MOR for dynamic systems, in general, and water systems, in particular, and water quality regulation and control while highlighting the gaps and drawbacks motivating this paper's contributions.

-\textit{MOR for Dynamic Systems:} Several studies have proposed and implemented different model order reduction algorithms in various disciplines (e.g., electromagnetics, electro-mechanics, structural and fluid dynamics) where the large-dimensionality issue is faced \cite{moorePrincipalComponentAnalysis1981, baurModelOrderReduction2014, montier2017balanced, rutzmoser2018model}.
-Most of these studies have applied either singular value decomposition (SVD) approach \cite{rowleyMODELREDUCTIONFLUIDS2005, willcox2002balanced} or Krylov subspace methods \cite{grimme1997krylov, beattie2008interpolation}.
+\textit{MOR for Dynamic Systems:} Several studies have proposed and implemented different MOR algorithms in various disciplines (e.g., electromagnetics, electro-mechanics, structural and fluid dynamics) where the large-dimensionality issue is faced \cite{moorePrincipalComponentAnalysis1981,baurModelOrderReduction2014,montier2017balanced,rutzmoser2018model}.
+Most of these studies have applied either singular value decomposition (SVD) approach \cite{rowleyMODELREDUCTIONFLUIDS2005,willcox2002balanced} or Krylov subspace methods \cite{grimme1997krylov,beattie2008interpolation}.
 Whilst, combining SVD and Krylov methods is investigated and implemented in \cite{gugercin2008iterative}.
-In infrastructure networks preserving the system's properties including stability, controllability and observability is a major concern while applying MOR with the aim of applying a post-reduction control.
+In infrastructure networks preserving the system's properties including stability, controllability, and observability is a major concern while applying MOR with the aim of applying a post-reduction control.
 Nevertheless, Krylov methods do not preserve such properties which limit their suitability to be used in our study \cite{baurModelOrderReduction2014}.